The-Shwin/the-shwin.github.io/_pages/about.md

 About Me
 ======
 I am currently working at Twitch.
+I am interested in robotics and space applications.

-I finished my undergraduate studies at Johns Hopkins University in the Department of Electrical and Computer Engineering in May of 2018.
-I am interested in computer engineering and robotics.
+I completed my undergraduate studies at Johns Hopkins University in the Department of Electrical and Computer Engineering in May of 2018.
 I enjoy working with both hardware and software.

 I like learning new skills and playing with cool technology.
 Some of my other interests are listed [here](https://theshwin.com/fun_facts/).